SwapWallet/swappay-example-js/README.md

 npm start
 ```

-# Deploy
+## Deploy

-first fill `config.js` with your credentials and then run application with docker-compose:
+first copy `.env-example` to `.env` and fill env variables with your credentials and then run application with docker-compose:

 ```bash
 docker-compose up -d